jd-13/Carve-Distortion/README.md

 ![alt tag](https://whiteelephantaudio.com/buildScreenshots/BuildSteps10.png)

 ### Add include paths
 Click config in the top left, and then select a build configuration from the left pane.
 In the screenshot below I've selected a debug Xcode build.
 Add the include paths as shown below, prepending them with the directories you have them in on your system.
+(Ignore the DSPFilters path, this is no longer required)
 ![alt tag](https://whiteelephantaudio.com/buildScreenshots/BuildSteps11.png)

 Finally, check the location of the VST SDK is set to the location of the VST SDK on your machine.
 This is specified in the Preferences menu.
 Here you can also specify the location of several other SDKs if you wish to do so.